 - Now scoop out 1 tablespoon of your mixture into each of your mini muffin tin cups.
 Keep doing this until all of your mixture is used up.

-- With the back of your spoon, press your mixture down into the muffin tin cups so that it is nicely packed in there.
+- With the back of your spoon, press your mixture down into the muffin tin cups so that it is nicely packed in there and make sure to press it in and up the sides of the muffin tin so there is a little well for toppings later.

 - Place in the oven and bake for 15-20 minutes until the granola cups start to turn a golden brown color.